 PRO TIP: Recording the steps you take here will help you understand how it works from the recipient's point of view.

 Part II - Consider which features are the best fit for you.
 Consider what training materials you might need (our end-to-end Onboarding Program includes videos and how-tos).

 Part III - Invite your Intranet Ambassadors, Executive Leadership, Recognition Ambassadors, etc. to try it.
 Give your evangelists time to get acquainted.

-Set Employee Engagement Categories for your ERP
+Set Employee Engagement Categories for your Recognition program

 Our customers typically align these with their corporate values.